dominicfarr/minima_guides/minima_ec2/step1/index.md

 ![](securityGroupName.png)

-Inbound security groups rules  need only change if you want to browse to Minima node’s MDS Hub.
-If you prefer a web application to a command terminal you may want to access the MDS Hub and therefore these network changes are needed.

 You need two rules:

 #### Security group rule 1

-Allows secure connection using ssh to your EC2 instance
+Allows secure connection to your EC2 instance via ssh or the web console

 Type: ssh

 Source type: Anywhere

-[This should already be in place as AWS configures this by default.
+This should already be in place as AWS configures this by default.

 ![](securityRule1.png)